nickayson/CPSC-449-Project-4/README.md

 	List all webhooks:                http --auth username:password GET tuffix-vm/getWebhooks

-In top-scores we have dummy data with scores of 0 and will get removed as you add more users with higher scores
+In top-scores we have dummy data with scores of 0 and will get removed as you add more users with higher scores In leaderboard ensure to Flush the redis database before running Leaderboard commands redis-cli> FLUSHDB